Corpus Callosum Press

 There are presently no open calls for submissions.

 Submissions to Plainsongs have been put on hold, as the journal is in the process of moving back to Hastings College.
-Please check back in fall 2023 for updates.
+Our hope is for it to return sometime in late 2024.
+Thank you for your patience.

 To see award-winning poems from recent issues or to subscribe to Plainsongs, please click here.